 Hopeful means having a positive outlook or expecting that something good will happen in the future.
 It’s often used to describe people’s attitudes, emotions, or expectations about an event or outcome.
 Being hopeful means you believe that success or improvement is possible, even if challenges exist.

-It’s a mindset that fuels motivation, resilience, and a sense of purpose, whether in personal goals, relationships, or broader situations.
+It’s a mindset that fuels motivation and resilience, and it often supports a sense of purpose in personal goals, relationships, and broader situations.
+If you want related vocabulary, see how optimistic and optimism are commonly used in similar contexts.

 Definition